fgeoffroy/-Re-Assortative-matching-and-search/README.md

 **run_NTU.py** : is called by main.py to create figures with *non-transferable utility*.
 If run independently, a simulation with is be computed with parameters defined at the bottom of the script.
 Usage: python run_NTU.py (ca. 2sec)

+## Article reproduction

+The article uses the [ReScience C](https://rescience.github.io/) journal template.
+All elements are in the `article/` subfolder.
+Instructions to reproduce the article are provided in the subfolder [README](article/README.md).